Sefer Raziel HaMalakh: Contents

 Sefer Raziel HaMalakh draws heavily on Sefer Yetzirah and Sefer HaRazim "Book of Secrets".
 There are multiple manuscript versions, containing up to seven tractates.
 The printed version of Sefer Raziel is divided into five books, some of it in the form of a mystical midrash on Creation.
 It features an elaborate angelology, magical uses of the zodiac, gematria, names of God, protective spells, and a method of writing magical healing amulets.

-Book six of the Liber Razielis is based on Sefer haRazim, with various additions, including the "Prayer of Adam" of Sefer Adam.
+Book six of the Liber Razielis, the latin version of the book, is based on Sefer haRazim, with various additions, including the "Prayer of Adam" of Sefer Adam.

 The book became notorious in German Renaissance magic, named together with Picatrix as among the most abominable works of necromancy by Johannes Hartlieb.
 The prayer of Adam is paraphrased by Nicholas of Cusa in two sermons (Sermo I, 4, 16.25; Sermo XX, 8, 10-13) and further made use of by Johann Reuchlin in his De Arte Cabalistica.

 Konrad Bollstatter in the 15th century also shows awareness of the Latin version of the "Prayer of Adam" an interpolation in Cgm 252, although he replaces Raziel with Raphael and Seth with Sem.

+Philosophical and theological themes

+Although usually classified as a work of practical Kabbalah, Sefer Raziel HaMalakh also reflects broader medieval Jewish ideas about revelation, language, cosmology and the transmission of esoteric knowledge.
+The text presents knowledge as something disclosed through angelic mediation rather than obtained only through ordinary human reasoning.
+Its frame narrative, in which Raziel reveals divine secrets to Adam after the expulsion from Eden, casts esoteric knowledge as both a consolation after the Fall and a means of restoring some measure of access to the hidden order of creation.

+The work is also significant for the way it combines cosmology with practical operations.
+Its materials include angelology, divine and angelic names, astrology, gematria, protective spells and amulets, making it a text in which knowledge of the structure of the cosmos is closely linked to ritual use.
+In this respect, Sefer Raziel illustrates a recurrent feature of practical Kabbalah: the assumption that hidden correspondences among language, angels, planets, divine names and the created world could be known and, under certain conditions, used.

+The work treats Hebrew letters, divine names and angelic names not simply as symbols, but as elements of a linguistic order through which creation, protection and ritual action are mediated.